 Stretching the Common Bond:

-Credit unions were founded on a simple concept of common bond, where members all came from the same employer, church, school, or community.
-That concept is no longer relevant at many of the largest credit unions, where literally anyone can join.
+Credit unions were founded on a simple concept of a common bond, where members all came from the same employer, church, school, or community.
+That concept is no longer relevant at many of the largest credit unions, where almost anyone can join.

 Neglecting Regulation & Oversight:

-The National Credit Union Administration (NCUA), the credit union regulator, is the only agency establishing the criteria that determine the size and scope of the federal income tax exemption as well as whom credit unions can serve.
-By law, NCUA’s charge is to make the credit union industry stronger, which they’ve decided means they should grow at all costs—no matter the cost to the taxpayer.
-And clearly, they have consistently allowed large credit unions to expand and swallow up smaller credit unions and banks, break common bond requirements, and stray from their mission.
+The National Credit Union Administration (NCUA), the credit union regulator, decides the size and scope of the federal income tax exemption by deciding whom credit unions can serve.
+NCUA seems to believe its charge is to make the credit union industry larger—no matter the cost to the taxpayer.
+They have consistently allowed large credit unions to expand and swallow up smaller credit unions and banks, and stray from their mission.

 Leaving People Behind:

-Even though credit unions were created to provide credit to the average consumer, data shows they are doing a worse job than ever serving low to moderate income households.
+Even though credit unions were created to provide credit to the average consumer, data show they are doing a worse job than ever serving low- to moderate-income households.
 These households now make up only one-third of credit unions’ total customer base.